Cioccopesce-Z/ZinterPL/README.md

 This section catalogs how `Zinterpreter.c` reacts to error conditions at runtime and at startup.
 Error handling is **not uniform** across the interpreter — some errors halt the program immediately, others silently skip a single instruction, and a few are known weak spots worth being aware of when writing or debugging `.Zim` code.
 The table below summarizes the severity levels used in the rest of this section, followed by the full message reference.

+> **General note on permissiveness:** `is_math()` and type coercion in general are deliberately permissive throughout the interpreter.
+Outside the fatal cases defined in [Type Safety](#type-safety), ZinterPL favors silently resolving a value over hard-failing.
+Where a caller needs to treat a failed sub-operation as an error condition rather than a valid result, the check is done by the caller (see point 2 below), not inside `exec_conf` itself.

 | Severity | Effect |
 |----------|--------|
 | **Fatal** | Execution halts immediately. |